Parihsz/tuffutils/docs/Grid.md

 - `GRID_SIZE` - The size of each grid cell.
 - `UPDATE_INTERVAL` - The interval at which the grid is updated.
-- `SHOULD_VISUALIZE` - Boolean indicating whether to visualize the grid.

 ## Properties